St. Helena Wrongful Death Lawyer

 All of the damages described above can be recovered through wrongful death claims.
 Because things like lost income, medical bills, and funeral expenses come with an easily defined price, they are considered economic damages, one of the two main types of compensation available through wrongful death claims.

-However, finding a qualified, experienced wrongful death lawyer is actually easy if you know what to look for.
+However, finding a qualified, experienced wrongful death lawyer is easy if you know what to look for.
 As you search for a lawyer, keep these things in mind:

-- Reputation - make sure that your lawyer is well-respected by their peers and clients by reviewing their profiles online.
+- Reputation - make sure your lawyer is well-respected by their peers and clients by reviewing their profiles online.
 Their ratings and reviews should give you a good idea of their reputation.